0xInfection/Awesome-WAF/README.md

     - [Fuzz-DB/Attack](https://github.com/fuzzdb-project/fuzzdb/tree/master/attack)

 #### Technique:

-- Load up your wordlist into Burp Suite Intruder/custom fuzzer and start the bruteforce.
+- Load up your wordlist into fuzzer and start the bruteforce.
 - Record/log all responses from the different payloads fuzzed.
 - Use random user-agents, ranging from Chrome Desktop to iPhone browser.
-- If blocking noticed, increase fuzz latency (eg. 2-4 secs)
+- If blocking noticed, increase fuzz latency (eg. 2-4 secs).
 - Always use proxies, since chances are real that your IP gets blocked.

 #### Drawbacks: